sjoerdvanBommel/threeveloper/README.md

 The project follows a folder structure that separates different concerns for better organization and maintainability:

 - 📁 `src/routes`: Contains the routes used by the application.
-- 📁 `src/routes/api`: Houses the API routes for fetching data from external sources (Unsplash in this case).
+API routes are in the `src/routes/api` directory.
 - 📁 `src/components`: Contains all re-usable UI components which are used in multiple routes or other components.
 - 📁 `src/clients`: Manages the API calls to the backend (or, in some cases, external services).
 - 📁 `src/services`: Contains reusable functions and logic used in the backend.